tongalumina/bioc4010/tut4/README.md

    cooridnate and FASTA format file from [RCSB](https://www.rcsb.org/structure/2r2o).

 ### PyMOl
-- You can get an educational version from [PyMOL.org](https://PyMOL.org/edu/?q=educational/)
+You can get an educational version from [PyMOL.org](https://PyMOL.org/edu/?q=educational/) and install it on your own laptop for Molecular Graphics.
+For this tutorial, First read the [Molecular Graphics using PyMOL instructions](./MolecularGraphicsWithPyMOL.docx) and undertstand the background and the tasks.

-- Launch of the program:
+- Launch of the program: type `pymol` in the terminal.
-  * search `PyMOL` in the Search Box, and choose/click on _Run command_  to
-    invoke the program.
-  * Keep in mind this is a native Windows program, not an app on the Ubuntu subsystem.
-- further instructions to be updated.
-- Save output:
-  * in the PyMOL `File` → `Export Image As ...` menu items save the image as PNG, in the pop-up dialog, save the file to a folder different from the default, which is `C:\Windows\System32`.
-You can choose `This PC` → `Downloads` and e-mail it or save it to the `Z:\` drive, which is supposed to be your host computer if you are using the `VMWare Client` software to connect to the VM.
+- Get familiar with the PyMOL interface and knows how to manipulate a molecule
+- Follow the instructions above and finish all the tasks.